SreeYantra/Educational-Resources-for-Cybersecurity/README.md

 Root Me – A hub of challenges for testing hacking skills.
 Secure Code Warrior – Offers learning materials and practical challenges focused on secure coding practices.
 Wargames – A series of games to practice hacking and security skills.

+Capture the Flag (CTF) Competitions
+CTFd – An open-source platform for hosting CTF competitions.
+CTFtime – A website that tracks upcoming and past CTF events.
+CTF Field Guide – A comprehensive guidebook to help prepare for CTF challenges.

 Online Courses and Learning Materials
 Cybrary – A platform with free online cybersecurity courses.
 Cybersecurity Guide – A comprehensive collection of cybersecurity guides and resources.